The Last Ride of the Dalton Gang: Production

 Filming took place in Bronson Canyon, Columbia State Historic Park, Jamestown, and Sonora, California.
 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.

 Broadcast

 The film was aired in a three-hour block at 8:00 p.m. on November 20, 1979.

+A 1959 episode of the TV series Tales of Wells Fargo, starring Dale Robertson, cast in this film as Isaac "Hanging Judge" Parker, featured his character Jim Hardie encountering the Dalton gang at Coffeyville.

 Reception

 John J. O'Connor of The New York Times complained that the film's three-hour length was "enough to ruin any spice."